yubindir/CompilerConstruction/README.md

 Run `make` in the terminal to compile all the necessary files.

-Run the script called `./runtest` which will run all tests and give a "Success" vs SyntaxError.
+Run the script called `runtest` with the command `./runtest`, which will run all tests and give a "Success" vs SyntaxError.
 The script can be found in the test folder.

-You may need to run `chmod 755 ./makefile-1` and `chmod 755 ./runtest` if you are not permitted to run these files.
+You may need to run `chmod 755 ./runtest` if you are not permitted to run the script.

 ### Note on the Tests